luizgiacomossi/optimizationController6dof/README.md

 To plot a the results of a experiment execute the "plotSimulationResults6DoF.m"

-to plot a comparision between 2 simulations controllers with different limits, use the "plotComparisonResults6DoF.m:" and pass both simulations on  plotComparisonResults6DoF(simulationPre, simulationPos)
+to plot a comparision between 2 simulations, using controllers with different limits, use the "plotComparisonResults6DoF.m:" and pass both simulations on  plotComparisonResults6DoF(simulationPre, simulationPos)

 To load the optimized limits for the flight controller use : controller = loadOptimizationResult(controller, exp) and pass a controller not yet optimized as a parameter and the experiment.